 - It's a fresh cheese made from cow's milk, known for its mild flavor and curd-like texture, often chosen for its high protein content and nutritional value.

 - One cup (approximately 240 grams) of low-fat cottage cheese typically contains around 206 calories.
-It provides approximately 28 grams of protein, which makes it a great source of protein, more so than other types of cheese.
+It provides approximately 28 grams of protein, making it a great protein source, more so than other types of cheese.

 - However, please note that the exact calorie and protein content may vary slightly depending on the brand and specific type of cottage cheese you use.
 Hence, it's a good idea to check the nutrition label on the packaging for precise information.